Open de Baleares

 The Open de Baleares was a European Tour golf tournament which was played annually from 1988 to 1995.
 It had five names in eight years.
-It was staged at various courses on Majorca, the largest of the Balearic Islands of Spain.
+It was staged at various courses on Mallorca, the largest of the Balearic Islands of Spain.
 The most notable winner was five times major championship winner Seve Ballesteros, who won three of the first five events.
 The prize fund in sterling terms peaked at £300,000 in 1993 and by 1995 it was down to £250,000, which was one of the smallest on the European Tour that year.